-Chainweb is Kadena’s public blockchain platform.
-Originally conceived by Kadena founder Will Martino, Chainweb is unique in that it uses a braided, parallelized proof-of-work consensus mechanism which allows for improved throughput and scalability while maintaining the security and integrity found in Bitcoin.
-In short, Chainweb is a blockchain that is faster, more secure, and more scalable.
+Kadena’s public blockchain platform, originally conceived by Kadena founder Will Martino, is a braided, parallelized proof-of-work consensus mechanism that improves throughput and scalability while maintaining the security and integrity found in Bitcoin.
+In short, Kadena is a blockchain that is faster, more secure, and more scalable.

 What is a consensus mechanism?